-$\underline{\text{Description}}. \quad \text{The amount of memory specified by $C(Q)$ is de-allocated from the requesting}$ program's total assigned memory.
+Description.
+The amount of memory specified by C(Q) is de-allocated from the requesting program's total assigned memory.
 Actual memory de-allocation is in multiples of 1024-word blocks.
+If memory remaining after release is less than 2048 words, the program will be aborted.